deccico/adrian2045.com/content/post/i-found-the-egg-of-the-universe.md

 It suggests that the universe is both within and beyond each individual.
 ```

 Context, my three years old just said "I found an egg!"
-So I repeated it to GPT with a formulation for a philosophical
+So I repeated it to GPT with a personal formulation for a
-theory (I was just having fun) that was already invented long ago...
-I searched for references but could not find
+philosophical theory (I was just having fun) that was already invented long ago...
+I searched for references but
-the exact theory, except for a book with low reviews and a Wikipedia article with many references from many cultures.
+could not find the exact theory, except for a book with low reviews and a Wikipedia article with many references
+from many cultures.

 Related links I found:
 * https://en.wikipedia.org/wiki/World_egg